lin430/cs190lab6/README.md

   git merge bug-fixes
   ```

-14. And lets push our changes up to the remote
+14. And lets push our changes up to the remote.
+NOTE: You may get an error here, you simply need to `pull` your partner's latest changes

+You may also get a popup in gedit here, simply save and quit gedit.

   ```bash
   git push